mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   certain frame that should be cancelled before resuming transmission of further frames on new QUIC streams.

-# Considered RTCP Packet Types and RTP Header Extensions
+# Considered RTCP Packet Types and RTP Header Extensions {#rtcp-analysis}

 This section lists all the RTCP packet types and RTP header extensions that were considered in the analysis described in {{rtcp-mapping}}.